alphagov/government-service-design-manual/kpis/costpertransaction.md

 ## How to calculate your cost per transaction target

-The following formula will provide a sensible goal but assumes a constant digital cost per transaction.
+Having agreed a goal for your digital take-up, the following formula will provide a starting point for discussions with GDS on your overall cost per transaction.

 goal for cost per transaction (CPT)